utaresearch/claimbuster-spotter/README.md

 * Classifier Fine-Tuning (`--cs_adv_train=False`): uses vanilla stochastic gradient descent to minimize softmax classification objective into NFS/UFS/CFS class division.
 * Adversarial Classifier Fine-Tuning (`--cs_adv_train=True`): applies adversarial perturbations to embeddings and uses stochastic gradient descent to minimize error between each resulting prediction and its corresponding ground-truth.

 Depending on the VRAM capacity of the selected GPU, as well as the predefined batch size and number of frozen layers, training time can range between 1 and 10 hours.
-On an Nvidia GeForce GTX 1080Ti, it takes approximately 3 minutes/epoch to train a `BERT-Base` model and 5 minutes/epoch to train a `BERT-Large` model using regular optimization.
+On an Nvidia GeForce GTX 1080Ti, it takes approximately 3 minutes/epoch to train a `BERT-Base` model using regular optimization.
 Adversarial training doubles the time required.

 ### Evaluations